The 12 Best Pool Heaters - Products and Buying Guide for 2022

 The downside to gas pool heaters is a big one.
 They are expensive to operate, so you want to use them sparingly.
 When your gas tank runs dry, you need to call your local gas company for a refill.
 And each time the truck comes out to refill the tank it will cost anywhere from $250-$500 depending on the size of your tank.
+Also, many still ask can pool heaters explode, which is usually one’s fear when it comes to gas heaters.
 This is the great thing about solar pool heaters…they have no operating cost!
 Once they are installed, they often run for a decade or longer with no expense.

 This is one of the newest ways that swimming pool owners are choosing to heat their backyard pools.
 They are among the best heaters you can buy because they will heat a swimming pool reasonably fast and they are very energy-efficient while doing it.
 Heat pumps are also a very eco-friendly type pool heater because they do not give off harmful emissions while operating.
 In the long run, heat pumps provide one of the best pool heater values that are available today.